Your teeth and your mouth can highlight a lot of underlying health issues.

 Grinding your teeth (bruxism) at night can often be a sign of emotional or psychological stress which can manifest itself when we are asleep.
 You could be a teeth-grinder but not realise it.
 However, dentists will normally recognise this straight away by the texture and consequential flatness of the teeth.

 Symptoms include unexplained jaw ache and headaches.
 To prevent damage, sufferers can have custom-made splints made by dental professionals to relieve the symptoms and protect teeth at night.

 Dry Mouth: Diabetes

-Although a dry mouth can often be attributed to dehydration and other factors such as alcohol consumption and smoking, a lack of sufficient saliva is one of the earliest symptoms of diabetes.
+If you have a dry mouth you can often tj to dehydration and other factors such as alcohol consumption and smoking, a lack of sufficient saliva is one of the earliest symptoms of diabetes.

 The condition causes blood vessels in the salivary glands to thicken and slows down the natural production of saliva.

 This can make the gums more prone to infections.
 Other symptoms also include excessive thirst, tingling in the hands and feet, frequent urination and blurred vision.
 If you suffer from the above, be sure to visit your local GP.